Newly Published Research Shows When the Growing Gets Tough, the Tough Get Pre-Breeding

-“This special edition of Crop Science on the successful use of crop wild relatives in pre-breeding is incredibly significant,” says Benjamin Kilian, who leads the Crop Wild Relatives Project.
+“This special edition of Crop Science on the successful use of crop wild relatives in pre-breeding is incredibly significant,” says Benjamin Kilian, who leads the Crop Wild Relatives Project, which is funded by the Government of Norway.
 “The crops in these projects provide much of the sustenance that humanity relies on.
 Without developing varieties that can better tolerate a changing climate, many of the foods we see regularly on our plates could disappear.”

 Humans have been taming the wild for millennia, domesticating plants to serve as food, or forage.
 But plant domestication has narrowed the genetic diversity of our crops in comparison with their wild ancestors, with scientific plant breeding continuing this process in recent decades.
 The less genetic diversity crops have, the lower their potential to adapt to challenges, such as shifts in seasons, more intense rains, droughts, pests, and other effects of the changing climate.

 “If we want to have crops that can cope with these challenges—if we want to ensure an ongoing food supply—then we need to go back to the wild, and give pre-breeding with crop wild relatives long-term investment,” says Kilian.